 Will these opportunities continue to be missed, in a country, and a world that need solutions?
 Or will the relevant decision-makers look carefully at the opportunities that information and communications technologies can now bring to sister city-based international networking?

 See on the TED website where Sugata Mitra talks about his Hole in the Wall project.
-Young kids in this project figured out how to use a PC on their own — and then taught other kids.
-He asks, what else can children teach themselves?
+Living in environments where they did not otherwise have good access to PCs or learning how to use them, the young kids in this project figured out how to use a PC on their own — and then taught other kids.

 This generation needs a new education system that recognises and comes around what they can do with technology.
 Society’s decisionmakers can support this and help their societies to thrive and prosper in today’s world by adopting the kinds of e-infrastructures proposed in this blog.